Anne Pang: Awards

 1998, Blitz Hall of Fame Award, Tribute Award for Female Self Defence Instructions.

 2022, Australasian Martial Arts Magazine Masters Martial Artists of the Year - Kung Fu.

+2026, Recipient of the 'Female Empowerment award' from HerWell, a community organisation dedicated to empowering Chinese women in Australia.

+2026, In June as part of the Kings Birthday Honours, Anne was awarded Medal of the Order of Australia (OAM) for her services to the Chinese Australian community and for her work with teaching women's self defence.
+The award recognises her work in building understanding between the local Chinese and broader Australian community.
+The award was also in recognition of 50 years of practicing and teaching kung-fu and running self defence programs that specifically cater to the needs of women.

 Horse racing career

 Anne and Barry Pang with Gai Waterhouse after winning race.

 Pang is involved in Australian horse racing along with her husband Barry.
 Together they are owners of horses that have won group 1 races.
 Marwong won the Caulfield Guineas in 1987.
 Pang was a part-owner of the Melbourne Cup 2013 winner horse Fiorente under friend and trainer Gai Waterhouse.
 In 2019 Cape Of Good Hope won the Caulfield Stakes with trainer David Hayes.